 The new California law went into effect on January 1, 2020, and gives all abuse survivors, regardless of their current age, three years to file a civil claim for the abuse they suffered.
 Some abuse survivors may have even longer.

 However, the three year “window” that expires on January 1, 2023, may be significantly shortened if the defendant files for bankruptcy, which means abuse survivors need to act now to make sure their rights are protected.
-For example, since the Boy Scouts filed for bankruptcy, the deadline to file a claim in that bankruptcy will likely be sometime in 2020 — if you fail to timely file a claim in the bankruptcy you will likely lose any right you may have to compensation.
+For example, anyone with a claim against the Boy Scouts of America must file a claim in the bankruptcy by November 16, 2020 — if you fail to timely file a claim in the bankruptcy you will likely lose any right you may have to compensation from the Boy Scouts.